 Experience with assembly algorithms, flux balance analysis or network inference is valued but not required.

 Positions are available for Ph.D. or M.D.-Ph.D. students with experience and/or interest in data analysis, development of microbiome analysis methods or clinically-oriented microbiome research.

-Positions are also available for undergraduate students with strong programming skills and for software developers.
+Positions are also available for undergraduate students (strong programming skills required) and for software developers.